max-wittig/gitlab-languages/README.md

   --ignore_groups IGNORE_GROUPS [IGNORE_GROUPS ...]
                         Ignore certain groups and their projects --cache CACHE         Cache file to use
+  -o OUTPUT, --output OUTPUT
+                        Location of the metrics file output
 ```

 ### additional arguments